 The Palace of St. Michael and St. George

-The building was designed by the English engineer Colonel Sir George Whitmore (1775-1862) and despite its enormous size is elegant and beautiful.
-It has been described as the best example of regency architecture outside Britain.
+The building was designed by the English engineer Colonel Sir George Whitmore (1775-1862), and despite its enormous size, it is elegant and beautiful.
+It has been described as the best example of Regency architecture outside Britain.

 It is the largest palace in Greece, second only to the palace of King Otto in Athens, which today houses the Greek parliament.